Certified Private Relational Time from Entanglement: The Entangled Clock Protocol

 We define operational time $T$ on each side not as a continuous background parameter, but as the accumulation of discrete events.
 Specifically, whenever a detector records a specific outcome (say, ``up'' or $+1$), the local clock increments by one unit:

 If the outcome is ``down'' ($-1$), the clock implies a ``pause'' or a non-tick for that interval.

+This choice (counting only $+1$ as a local tick) is a convention adopted for definiteness and algebraic simplicity.
+Other conventions are possible---for instance, counting both outcomes as ticks would make each local clock tick on every trial and would remove any ``speed'' language at the single-stream level.
+The nonclassical content we discuss resides in \emph{joint} (coincidence) structure, not in an absolute increase of local event rates.

 According to Zeilinger's Foundational Principle~\cite{zeil-99}, an elementary system represents the truth value of a single proposition (1 bit).
 For a composite system of two spin-1/2 particles, the total information capacity is 2 bits.
-In the singlet state $\ket{\psi^-}$, these 2 bits are entirely exhausted by the joint propositions (e.g., ``spins are opposite along $z$'' and ``spins are opposite along $x$'').
+In the singlet state $\ket{\psi^-}$, these 2 bits are entirely exhausted by the joint propositions (that is, ``spins are opposite along $z$'' and ``spins are opposite along $x$'').
 Consequently, the system contains \emph{zero} information about individual properties along any specific direction $\vec{n}$.

 Thus, the \emph{local} proper time measured by Alice or Bob flows stochastically.
 Over a large ensemble of $N$ pairs, the local clock will record approximately $N/2$ ticks.
-This randomness is not merely epistemic; it is ontologically necessary because the individual particle carries no answer to the question ``are you up or down?'' until the measurement is performed.
+In particular, the \emph{local} tick rate is fixed at $1/2$ per trial for both the quantum singlet and for unbiased classical models; the comparison in this paper concerns \emph{coincidence ticks} (below), not local rates.
+This randomness is not merely epistemic; it is ontologically necessary because the individual particle carries no answer to the question ``are you up or down?'' until the measurement is performed. \revA{It is precisely this absence of individual definiteness that makes the clock's temporal content irreducibly \emph{relational}: meaningful time structure exists only in the joint record.}